jameswjr/IMDiscoBridge/docs/INSTALL.md

 > **WARNING:** This is **experimental software**.
 It interfaces with system-level Apple Messages data using AppleScript and direct SQLite queries.
 It has not been audited for security, privacy, or long-term stability. **Use at your own risk.**

+> 🚧 STILL UNTESTED — This is a preview of a development project.
+This notice will be removed when the system passes its first successful test.

 > This tool **does not** collect or transmit data anywhere except to your configured Discord server.

 ---